commercialhaskell/stack/doc/docker_integration.md

 FP Complete provides the following public image repositories on Docker Hub:

 - [fpco/stack-build](https://registry.hub.docker.com/u/fpco/stack-build/) (the
-  default) - GHC (patched), tools (stack, cabal-install, happy, alex, etc.), and system developer libraries required to build all Stackage packages.
+  default) - GHC (patched), tools (Stack, Cabal (the tool), happy, alex, etc.), and system developer libraries required to build all Stackage packages.

 FP Complete also builds custom variants of these images for their clients.